HttpRafa/modflared/README.md

 To be able to use the mod you have to be on the operating system Windows, Linux, or MacOS.

 ## Other resources
-For more detailed instructions, you can also read Varun A's blog post.
-The blog post can be found [here](https://dacubeking.com/2024/02/28/Proxying-Minecraft.html).
+For more detailed instructions, you can read [Adalie's blog post](https://dacubeking.com/2024/02/28/Proxying-Minecraft.html).

 ## Configuring Cloudflared
 You need to set up cloudflare on your server for this to work.
 There's plenty of guides on how to do this elsewhere.